pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 ## Publish file message

-Publish a previously uploaded file message to a channel.
-Used internally by SendFile.
-If SendFile fails with status.operation === PNPublishFileMessageOperation, use data from status to retry with PublishFileMessage (no re-upload).
+Publish the uploaded file metadata message to a channel.
+Automatically called by SendFile.
+Use directly if SendFile fails at the publish step (status.operation == PNPublishFileMessageOperation) to resend the message without re-uploading.

 ### Method(s)